 MSTYP does not accept responsibility for personal property left at a venue.

-It is the responsibility of parent/carer to collect students promptly at the end of the class.
+It is the responsibility of a parent/guardian/carer to collect students promptly at the end of each class.

-MSTYP reserves the right to make last minute tutor substitutions.
+While MSTYP endeavours to ensure availability of tutors, MSTYP reserves the right to make last minute tutor substitutions.

-MSTYP reserves the right to make last minute changes to venues with notification to parents and carers.
+While MSTYP endeavours to ensure consistency of venues for classes, MSTYP reserves the right to make last minute changes to venues with notification to parents/guardians/carers.

-MSTYP reserves the right to make photographic and/or visual recordings of workshops and classes for inclusion in MSTYP archives and for MSTYP marketing purposes.

-Trial classes may be offered by staff members at their discretion and are not available online.
-Trial classes are only free in the instance that students decide not to join the drama classes, these are otherwise paid for in the term or the semester fee.
+Students enrolled in classes at MSTYP will be involved in activities where they may be photographed or filmed for purposes such as inclusion in MSTYP archives and for MSTYP marketing purposes.
+For further information about how MSTYP may use these photographs or recordings, see the MSTYP Privacy Policy.
+Upon enrolment, parents/guardians/carers and students are asked to consent to such use.
+Parents, guardians or carers can on behalf of their child, and students on their own behalf, may advise MSTYP that they do not wish photos or films of the student being published by MSTYP as contemplated by the Privacy Policy.

+Trial classes are offered both online and over the phone for $25.
+If the student wishes to continue, this amount is discount off the term or semester price.

+Children enrolled in MSTYP classes and their parents or carers are required to consent to and comply with our Privacy Policy, Child Safe Policy and Child Safety Code of Conduct, Anti-Bullying Policy and any other policies or procedures as required from time to time.

 HOLIDAY WORKSHOP TERMS AND CONDITIONS

-Enrolments are not accepted without payment.
+Enrolments for workshops are not accepted without payment.

-REFUNDS:
+REFUNDS

-MSTYP reserves the right to charge a 25% cancellation fee if cancellation is made more than one week before workshop commencing.
+MSTYP reserves the right to charge a 25% cancellation fee if cancellation is made less than 8 weeks, but more than one week, before a workshop commencing.

-MSTYP reserves the right to charge a 50% cancellation fee is cancellation is made within one week of workshop commencing.
+MSTYP reserves the right to charge a 50% cancellation fee is cancellation is made within one week of a workshop commencing.

-MSTYP reserves the right to charge a 100% cancellation fee if cancellation is made within 2 days of workshop commencing.
+MSTYP reserves the right to charge a 100% cancellation fee if cancellation is made within 2 days of a workshop commencing.

+OTHER CONDITIONS

-MSTYP reserves the right to refuse admission to anyone who poses a disciplinary problem to our tutors/staff.
+MSTYP reserves the right to refuse admission to a workshop to anyone who poses a disciplinary problem to our tutors/staff.

-MSTYP reserves the right to cancel workshops if they do not get a sustainable amount of enrolments.
+MSTYP reserves the right to cancel workshops if they do not obtain a sustainable amount of enrolments for a workshop.
+You will be provided with alternatives or a full refund should this be the case.

 MSTYP does not accept responsibility for personal property left at a venue.

-MSTYP reserves the right to make last minute changes to venues with notification to parents and carers.
+While MSTYP endeavours to ensure consistency of venues for workshops, MSTYP reserves the right to make last minute changes to venues with notification to parents/guardians/carers.

-It is the responsibility of parent/carer to collect students promptly at the end of the class.
+It is the responsibility of a parent/guardian/carer to collect students promptly at the end of each workshop.

-MSTYP reserves the right to make last minute tutor substitutions.
+While MSTYP endeavours to ensure availability of tutors, MSTYP reserves the right to make last minute tutor substitutions.